ashishkrishnan/sparkplug/README.md

 <a id="capabilities"></a>
 ## 🚀 Capabilities

-* **Reliable Wake up on Lan with OS chooser:** Remotely power on your PC and automatically type the keystrokes to select your OS (e.g., Windows vs. Ubuntu).
+* **Reliable Wake up on Lan (WoL):** Remotely power on your PC and automatically type the keystrokes to select your OS (e.g., Windows vs. Ubuntu).
 * **Safe Shutdown:** Ensures, triggers are on the power button if the PC is confirmed ON.
 This prevents accidental power-ups.
 * **Thermal Guard:** Monitors internal case temperature.
 If the ESP32 exceeds **85°C**, it locks out all controls to prevent hardware damage.
-* **(optional) No cables setup:** Connects via internal USB header on the motherboard.
-No external cables or dongles.
+* **Realtime Health Monitoring**: Provides observability for hardware state and software sequences.

 > [!IMPORTANT]
 > The OS chooser capability requires ESP32-S3 with Native USB OTG" (On-The-Go) support.